This post shares 13 clothes styles of the 90s, complete with outfit guides.

 Chunky hoop earrings are a ’90s trend that will never depart my wardrobe again.
 I refuse to leave my house without a good staple hoop in.
 There’s something about a thick hoop that makes you feel confident and fierce.

-These silver and gold hoops from Urban Outfitters are a classic hoop with a fuller body.
+These silver and gold hoops from Amazon are a classic hoop with a fuller body.
 They have a tubular silhouette with an open-ended finish.

 I dressed it down with some lug sole, nude combat boots.
 These have a designer feel to them and look super cute on.
 By the way, if you’re looking for combat boots, be sure to check out our guide to the Top 10 Best Alternatives to Doc Martens.